Questions? We have answers.

 Can I opt-in to online-only statements?

 Yes, it’s good to go green!
-Look for this paper-free option in your online banking service.
+Look for this paper-free option in your digital banking service.

 Will I receive a monthly maintenance fee for my account?